plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 Here's what you need to do to set up outbound link click tracking using the Plausible Analytics method on Google Analytics:

+#### Add the script to your site header

+Add the following script to your site header where you also have your Google Analytics script.

+The default works for the Global Site Tag (gtag.js) implementation but we've also included the code for those using the analytics.js version of Google Analytics.

 ```html
 <script>
   document.addEventListener('click', function (event) {